Abstract:

 In order to screen suitable media and transplanting substrate for the tissue culture and rapid propagation of

-Cymbidium hybrid ‘Zhongtou Ziyanshi’, thereby obtaining genetically stable tissue-cultured seedlings and effectively addressing the issue of leaf transparency variegation degradation during the tissue culture process.
-The effects of different plant growth regulator combinations on rhizome induction, proliferation, differentiation, strengthen seedlings and rooting were investigated.
-Additionally, the impact of various transplant substrates on the survival and growth of tissue-cultured seedlings was compared.
-Furthermore, the genetic stability of the tissue-cultured seedlings was assessed using EST-SSR molecular marker primers.
-The results showed that the highest rhizome induction rate was achieved in the MS1 medium supplemented with 2.0 mg·L
+Cymbidium hybrid ‘Zhongtou Ziyanshi’, thereby obtaining the tissue-cultured seedlings with stable genetic traits and effectively solving the problem of leaf transparency variegation degradation during the tissue culture process.
+The effects of different combinations of plant growth regulators on the induction, proliferation and differentiation of rhizomes and the rooting of strong seedlings were studied and compared.
+Additionally, the impact of various transplanting substrates on the survival rate and plant growth of tissue-cultured seedlings was compared.
+Furthermore, the genetic stability of the tissue-cultured seedlings was assessed by using the EST-SSR molecular marker primers.
+The results showed that the highest rhizome induction rate of Zhongtou Ziyanshi was achieved in the MS1 medium supplemented with 2.0 mg·L

 −1 6-BA and 0.2 mg·L